-Document storage services provide private, confidential, and cost-effective storage while allowing low-friction access to authorized users.
+Document management companies that offer document storage services provide private, confidential, and cost-effective storage while allowing low-friction access to authorized users.

-Document storage ranges from simple on-premises filing to sophisticated scanning and digital systems, but you can expect the best document storage services to provide:
+Document storage ranges from simple on-premises filing to sophisticated scanning and digital systems, but you can expect the best document management companies to provide:

-Document storage services empower businesses to move documents off-site and free up expensive office space.
-Additionally, they help employees to find and access the documents they need, when they need them.
+Document management companies with storage services empower businesses to move documents off-site and free up expensive office space.
+Additionally, they help employees to find and access the documents they need when they need them.

 Businesses store many different types of information, but only a subset of that information impacts regulatory compliance and other legal obligations.
-Regulatory frameworks for many industries impose rules that require businesses to keep documents that provide a complete history of transactions and other operations.
+Regulatory frameworks for many industries impose document storage requirements that call for businesses to keep documents that provide a complete history of transactions and other operations.

 Documents of this type are usually referred to as records, and they must be stored, retained, and disposed of in compliance with strict rules.

 For example, the Health Insurance Portability and Accountability Act (HIPAA) requires covered entities to retain relevant documents for six years from the day they were created.
-The Sarbanes-Oxley Act requires that financial auditing and review documents are retained for seven years.
+The Sarbanes-Oxley Act document storage requirements expect that financial auditing and review documents are retained for seven years.
 Other standards and regulatory frameworks have similar—but not identical—requirements.

 Records must be managed throughout the information lifecycle, from creation and capture to destruction.
-Additionally, there are often chain-of-custody requirements that mean businesses must be able to track how the record was managed throughout its life.
+Additionally, there are often chain-of-custody records information management requirements that mean businesses must be able to track how the record was managed throughout its life.
 In fact, these audit trails are often also considered records.